AlkaWildlife/alkawildlife.eu/en_GB/_publications/the-occurrence-of-the-American-mink-Neovison-vison-in-the-giant-mts-czech-republic-in-2012-and-2013.md

 attachments:
   - {}
 ---
-Selected water streams located in the Krkonoše Mts National Park and its buffer zone (Krkonoše/Giant Mts) were surveyed for the presence of the alien American mink in 2012 and 2013 using fl oating rafts and live box traps.
-The occurrence of the species was recorded on several stream
+Selected streams located in the Krkonoše Mountains National Park and its buffer zone (Krkonoše/Giant Mountains) were surveyed for the presence of the invasive American mink in 2012 and 2013 using floating rafts and live box traps.
+The occurrence of the species was recorded on several streams.